-Utilizing proprietary data available to us as one of the largest subscription platforms currently in eCommerce, Recharge has compiled an in-depth subscription industry report.
-Visit our landing page to download the report and dig into the insights, available now.
+Utilizing proprietary data available to us as one of the largest subscription platforms currently in ecommerce, Recharge has compiled an in-depth subscription industry report.
+Visit the landing page to download the report and dig into the insights.

 About the report

-The data in this year’s annual State of Subscription Commerce report illustrates just how much of an impact the factors in 2020 had on merchants across every vertical and every geo.
+The data in the 2021 annual State of Subscription Commerce report illustrates just how much of an impact the factors in 2020 had on merchants across every vertical and every geo.

 In analyzing the impact of 2020 as it relates to 2019, we found a common thread among the merchants that saw incredible growth: These merchants were able to pivot to meet their customers where they were, giving them the options they needed and when they needed them.
 Some customers became unemployed overnight and had to temporarily cut back, while others explored new ecommerce brands they had never before considered.